JJoeDev/E2DE/README.md

 ---

+## Latest development build

+If you for some reason would like to take a look at the what I am activly working on, you can take a loot at the dev branch.
+It is where I will push test code or just unfinished code.

 ## Instalation and setup

 E2DE is not even close to being ready for use yet, but if you really want to try it you can always clone the repo and run it just like I do at the moment